tiacsys/bridle/boards/seeed/xiao_samd21/doc/index.rst

    .. group-tab:: I2C

-      The Seeed Studio XIAO SAMD21 (Seeeduino XIAO) has no on-board I2C devices.
+      The XIAO SAMD21 (Seeeduino XIAO) has no on-board I2C devices.
       For this example the |Grove BMP280 Sensor|_ was connected.

       .. parsed-literal::